Alternative uses of safety nets

 In this particular case, this zip line has been extended from one prefabricated base to another and, as an additional means of safety, a parallel protective net has been installed underneath in order to protect against possible falls of users or objects.
 We must remember that a helmet and a harness are required to carry out this activity under minimum safety conditions.

-If you are interested in installing safety or protective nets in your project, you can contact Visornets technical team.
+If you are interested in installing safety or protective nets in your sport or project, you can contact Visornets technical team.